Shiva Prasad Humagain

 Shiva Prasad Humagain (शिवप्रसाद हुमागाईं) (9 July 1961) is a Nepalese politician and a leader of Nepali Congress.
-He was former Central Working Committee Member of Nepali Congress and former Member of Parliament.
+He is Central Working Committee Member of Nepali Congress and former Member of Parliament.
 He served as a Member of Parliament in the Pratinidhi Sabha defeating the then sitting Member of Parliament Keshav Prasad Badal in 1999 election from the Kavre-2 constituency.

 Early life

 Humagain was born in Kusadevi Village, Panauti to Laxmi Prasad Humagain and Dewa Maya Humagain.
 He obtained school level education from government School at Kavre.